You never change things by fighting existing reality.

 To change something, build a new model that makes the existing model obsolete.

 — Buckminster Fuller

-The Capital Homestead Act is a comprehensive legislative program of tax, monetary, and fiscal reforms for promoting sustainable economic growth while creating equal opportunity and access for every citizen to become a shareholder in the technological frontier.
+The Economic Democracy Act (formerly called the Capital Homestead Act) is a comprehensive legislative program of tax, monetary, and fiscal reforms for promoting sustainable economic growth while creating equal opportunity and access for every citizen to become a shareholder in the technological frontier.
 It is designed to connect every person to the global economy as a fully empowered participant and owner of productive wealth, by dismantling structural barriers in our basic institutions and by financing capital formation through ownership democratization vehicles.

 How Capital Homesteading Would Change the System

 - Economic Empowerment Vehicles

 Through the Economic Democracy Act (aka, the Capital Homestead Act), access to asset-backed money and capital credit — which today helps make the rich richer — would be enshrined in law as a fundamental right of citizenship, like the right to vote.

 Using its powers under Sec.
 13, para.
 2 of the Federal Reserve Act, the Federal Reserve System would supply local banks with the money needed by businesses to grow.
 The new money and credit for private sector growth would, however, be “irrigated” through Personal Ownership Accounts (aka Capital Homestead Accounts) and other economic empowerment vehicles.

 Through a well-regulated central banking system and other safeguards (including capital credit insurance to cover the risk of bad loans), you and all other citizens could purchase with interest-free capital credit, newly issued shares representing newly added machines and structures.
 (See how to structure safeguards) These purchases would be paid off with tax-deductible dividends of these companies.
 Nothing would come out of your pocket or reduce the income you use to put food on your family’s table.